 How do I calculate the exact water pressure in my home?

-Measure the height between the bottom of your water tank and the outlet of your tap in metres.
-You might find that this means measuring from your tap to your ceiling, and then from the floor of your loft to the bottom of the tank.
-Add these two numbers together.
-If there are floors between your kitchen and the loft, measure the height from floor to ceiling and add this number to the total.
-You don’t need to be really accurate here, but you’ll want to know the distance to the nearest metre.
+Start by measuring the height between the bottom of your open or vented water tank and the outlet of your tap or shower.
+You might find that this means measuring from your tap/shower to your ceiling, and then from the floor of your loft to the bottom of the tank.
+If there are floors in between, measure the height from floor to ceiling and add this all together.
+Don’t forget to allow for the depth of each floor too.
+Try to measure as accurately as possible, to the nearest metre.

-When you come to choose a tap or shower, you’ll find the water pressure it is suitable for will be clearly labelled, use this as an indicator of those which is work well in your home.
+When you’re ready to choose a tap or shower, you’ll find the water pressure it is suitable for will be clearly labelled.
+Matching the right products to your pressure with ensure they work well in your home.

 What taps are right for my water pressure?

 If you have low water pressure, look for kitchen and bathroom taps which are labelled as suitable for high and low water pressure systems.
 Check that the minimum water pressure is the same as, or lower than your water pressure.